jazzfool/jazzfool.github.io/content/post/godot-outlines.md

 # Step 2: Outline

 Now that we have a depth buffer isolated to objects that are outlined, we can just apply a post-process outline.
-We just run dead-simple edge detection on said depth buffer, compare, and if the "edge value" falls above some threshold then we output a fixed color instead of the scene color.
+We run dead-simple edge detection on said depth buffer, compare, and if the "edge value" falls above some threshold then we output a fixed color instead of the scene color.

 Just add a shader material to `GameViewportContainer` with the following shader: